reimagined/resolve/docs/API References.md

 [Create reSolve App](https://www.npmjs.com/package/create-resolve-app) is an [NPM](https://www.npmjs.com/) package used to prepare the file structure for a new reSolve-based application.
 The package corresponds to the latest [reSolve framework package](https://github.com/reimagined/resolve/) version.

-The server-side reSolve part is encapsulated in the `resolve-scripts` package, and can be customized using [configuration files](#configuration-files).
+The server-side reSolve part is encapsulated in the `resolve-scripts` package and can be customized using [configuration files](#configuration-files).
 The project also includes unit and functional tests, and deployment assets.
 We use [ES2016](http://2ality.com/2016/01/ecmascript-2016.html) for source code and tests.

 ```
 📁 resolve-app